docker/docs/docker-hub/repos.md

 browse them or search their content on the public registry.
 They do not get cached the same way as a public repository either.

-It is possible to give access to a private repository to those whom you designate (i.e., collaborators) from its "Settings" page.
-From there, you can also switch repository status (*public* to *private*, or vice-versa).
-You will need to have an available private repository slot open before you can do such a switch.
-If you don't have any available, you can always upgrade your [Docker Hub](https://hub.docker.com/account/billing-plans/) plan.
+You can designate collaborators and manage their access to a private repository from that repository's *Settings* page.
+You can also toggle the repository's status between public and private, if you have an available repository slot open.
+Otherwise, you can upgrade your [Docker Hub](https://hub.docker.com/account/billing-plans/) plan.

 ## Webhooks